microsoft/MS-DOS/v2.0/source/README.txt

      may wish to customize for greater performance.  .OBJ files are also included for the FORMAT utility.

-4. Skeltal BIOS and documentation diskette.
-This diskette contains the skeltal BIOS source code and the SYSINIT and SYSIMES object modules which must be linked with your BIOS module.
+4. Skeletal BIOS and documentation diskette.
+This diskette contains the skeletal BIOS source code and the SYSINIT and SYSIMES object modules which must be linked with your BIOS module.
 The proper sequence for linking is BIOS - SYSINIT - SYSIMES.
      A profiler utility is also included on the diskette, but this